 The book of Exodus continues the historical narrative of Genesis and records the dramatic exit of the Israelites from Egypt under the leadership of Moses.
 Many Egyptologists have challenged the historicity of the exodus story, and archaeologists, in debating the origins of the Israelites, seldom consider the explanation presented in the Bible.
 In a 2006 research project by Dr. Douglas Petrovich, he works from the assumption that the exodus occurred just as described in the Bible.
 He seeks to determine the pharaoh of the exodus based on chronological and biographical requirements.

 Unlike later Egyptian pharaohs, the pharaoh of the exodus remains unnamed in the Bible.
 The likely reason for this is that Moses followed the standard Egyptian practice at that time of referring to enemy kings by their titles only, while purposefully leaving them unnamed.
+Just who was the pharaoh of the exodus?

 The Date of the Exodus